bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 Besides single pages we obviously need list pages.
 They show an overview of the sections content and may provide some general introduction.
 There is only one proper way in Perplex to build them: As a **branch bundle**.

-For example: Our first demo page is already placed inside the subfolder {$demo} and now we like to generate the list view for this section.
+For example: Our first demo page is already placed inside the sub-folder {$demo} and now we like to generate the list view for this section.
 We create it with the following command:

 ```sh {.left}
 hugo new doc/demo/_index.md